payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/cancel-the-recurring-payment-for-cards.md

     <tr>
       <td>mode</td>
       <td>
         This parameter describes the payment category by which the transaction was completed/attempted by the customer.
-The values are:<br>
+The values are:<br/>
-        • Credit Card – CC<br>
+        • Credit Card – CC<br/>
         • Debit Card – DC
       </td>
     </tr>